 Public Works Directory

-Current job opening with the Departments of Public Works:
+Current job opening with the City of Crete:

-- Meter Reader - Public Works - applications accepted until position is filled
+- applications accepted until position is filled - unless otherwise noted

 To report problems with water service, please call the Public Works Department.